Fist of Zen: Plot

 The show consists of a team of 5 people (usually British males between 20 and 30 years old but sometimes females), under the supervision of a Japanese man, called the Zen master, played by actor Peter Law, and voiced by actor Silas Hawkins who assigns them rituals they must accomplish to allegedly reach Zen enlightenment.

 The show consists of nine "Zen rituals", each of which presents the victim with some form of pain or discomfort, and must be completed in silence, and sometimes in a given period of time.

 Each ritual is first presented by its name, which more or less describes the task to be performed, and how many times and/or in what period of time.

 The participants then appear seated at a table.
 They must then get their hand in a cardboard box put in the middle of the table, and get a ball out of it.

 In the box there are four red balls and a black one.
 He who gets the black ball out, is deemed to be the one to perform the ritual.
 In one season, the balls were replaced with hand fans, where four had a fist on them, and one had a hand giving the finger.

-After the completion of each ritual, the Zen master, who is supposedly monitoring the participants progress through the so-called "fountain of Lin Ui", appears and comments on the participants' performance, be it praising them for their success or bashing them for their failure, often making crude comments comparing them to little girls or babies and calling them cretins.
+After the completion of each ritual, the Zen master, who is supposedly monitoring the participants progress through the so-called "fountain of Lin Ui", appears and comments on the participants' performance, be it praising them for their success or bashing them for their failure.

 Each passed ritual accumulates 100 English pounds into a so-called "pot".

 After they have gone through all nine rituals, the "westerners" are presented with the "60-Second Serpent Snatch".

 In this final test, they have to complete some task while their penises (the so-called "Snakes") are being pulled (supposedly by the Zen master) with a string that has been tied to them.
 In at least one occasion, a girl was part of the Westerners' group, so at the final challenge, she was pulled from two strings by her nipples instead.

 The task to accomplish can be one of four, varying from show to show: